xmonader/letsbuildacompiler-pretty/src/tutor13_procedures.md

 Well,  at  this  point  we  have  a  compiler  that can deal with procedures.
 It's  worth  noting  that   procedures   can  call procedures to any depth.
-So even though we  don't  allow  nested DECLARATIONS, there  is certainly nothing to keep us from nesting CALLS, just as  we  would  expect  to  do in any language.
+So even though we  don't  allow  nested _declarations_, there  is certainly nothing to keep us from nesting _calls_, just as  we  would  expect  to  do in any language.
 We're getting there, and it wasn't too hard, was it?

 Of course, so far we can  only  deal with procedures that have no